 The IHA Blue Planet Prize is awarded to hydropower projects that demonstrate excellence in sustainable development.

-The prize is awarded on the basis of an assessment using the Hydropower Sustainability Assessment Protocol, a tool that measures the sustainability of a hydropower project across a range of social, environmental, technical and economic aspects.
+The prize is awarded on the basis of an assessment using the Hydropower Sustainability Tools, internationally recognised tools to measure the sustainability of hydropower projects across a range of social, environmental, technical and economic aspects.
 The tools were developed through cross-sector consensus and are governed by a multi-stakeholder body that includes governments, environmental and social NGOs, commercial and development banks, and industry.

 The prize was last awarded at the World Hydropower Congress in May 2019 in Paris, France.

 Projects are judged by a panel of experts selected by the IHA Board.
 Shortlisted projects not selected for the prize are recognised as ‘highly commended’.

 To be considered for the IHA Blue Planet Prize 2021, projects need to meet the following eligibility criteria:

 The 2019 IHA Blue Planet Prize was awarded to the Reventazón Hydropower Plant in Costa Rica, built and operated by the Instituto Costarricense de Electricidad (ICE).

 Reventazón is the largest hydropower project in Central America with 305.5 megawatts of installed capacity.
 Read more.